damodarvaishnav05/Task_8_Elab/README.md

 🛠 Features

 - Greets the user (`hello`, `hi`)
--

 - Provides weather information 🌤️

--
-- Introduces itself and the developer 👨‍💻
+- ntroduces itself and the developer 👨‍💻
--

 - Shares a list of 10 MMA fighters 🥊
--

 - Answers simple predefined questions
--

 - Shows date & current time ⏰
--

 - Exits gracefully when the user types `by`, `it's done`, or `thanku`